nanoporetech/katuali/docs/index.rst

   * Recommended fixed `standard` and `fast` pipelines.
   * Interchange basecaller, assembler, and consensus components of the pipelines simply by changing the target filepath.
   * Medaka training pipeline including generation of training data, model training and model evaluation.
   * Seemless distribution of tasks over local or distributed compute.
   * Open source (Mozilla Public License 2.0).

 .. _quickstart:

 Quickstart
 ----------

-The `Katuali` :ref:`Tests` contain examples of how to basecall, assemble, and polish a small dataset that comes bundled with `Katuali`.
+The `Katuali` :ref:`tests` contain examples of how to basecall, assemble, and polish a small dataset that comes bundled with `Katuali`.

 To run with other data, start by creating a directory of reads (which could